 - Wear footwear with rubber soles to prevent slipping.

-- Make sure you have adequate light to see.
+- Make sure there is enough light to see.

-- If the patient is using a pump, become familiar with how the alarm sounds.
-If a pump alarm goes off, your nurse may not hear it quickly so ring your call bell.
-Pumps allow us to deliver medication in an even way, and they alarm if there is something wrong with the tubing or when the infusion is done.
+- If your child is using a pump, become familiar with how the alarm sounds.
+If a pump alarm goes off, your nurse may not hear it quickly, so ring your call bell to alert the nurse.
+Pumps allow us to deliver medication in an even way, and alarms go off if there is something wrong with the tubing or when the infusion is done.

-- If the patient is using a monitor, it alarms at the nurses station.
-Monitors alarm when there is a change in the patient’s condition.
-It is important that you not silence any of the alarms as the nurse needs to evaluate why the alarm occurred and make any changes in care as necessary.
+- If your child is using a monitor, an alarm will go off if there is a change in your child's condition.
+The alarm goes off at the nurses station.
+It is important that you do not silence any of the alarms.
+The nurse needs to evaluate why the alarm occurred and make any changes in care as necessary.

 We are always looking for ways to improve safety of you/your child and the family.
-If you have any concerns or observations, please share them with your health care team and Dr. Sam Casella, CHaD Patient Safety and Quality Officer, (603) 653-9877.
+If you have any concerns or observations, please share them with your health care team and Dr. Sam Casella, CHaD Patient Safety and Quality Officer, (603) 653-9877 or Samuel.J.Casella@hitchcock.org.